MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-StoreMailbox.md

 # Remove-StoreMailbox

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Remove-StoreMailbox cmdlet to purge the mailbox and all of its message content from the mailbox database.
-This results in permanent data loss for the mailbox being purged.
-You can only run this cmdlet against disconnected or soft-deleted mailboxes.
-Running this command against an active mailbox fails, and you receive an error.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Remove-StoreMailbox cmdlet to purge the mailbox and all of its message content from the mailbox database.
 This results in permanent data loss for the mailbox being purged.
 You can only run this cmdlet against disconnected or soft-deleted mailboxes.
 Running this command against an active mailbox fails, and you receive an error.